DR Congo soldier killed in border clash with Rwandan army

-BUKAVU, Democratic Republic of Congo (Reuters) - A soldier from the Democratic Republic of Congo (DRC) has been killed in a border skirmish with Rwandan troops, military officials from both countries said on Sunday.
+BUKAVU, Democratic Republic of Congo, Nov 4 (Reuters) - A soldier from the Democratic Republic of Congo (DRC) has been killed in a border skirmish with Rwandan troops, military officials from both countries said on Sunday.

-Tension has risen between Rwanda and the DRC this year over allegations by Kinshasa, denied by Kigali, that Rwanda is backing a rebellion in its vast and unstable neighbor.
+Tension has risen between Rwanda and the DRC this year over allegations by Kinshasa, denied by Kigali, that Rwanda is backing a rebellion in its vast and unstable neighbour.

 “There was an incident on Saturday afternoon between a Congolese soldier and a Rwandan soldier,” Colonel Olivier Hamuli, a Congolese army spokesman said.